 Corporate partner Martha Anderson talks about the actions Nixon Peabody has taken since signing on to the ABA Well-being Pledge in 2018.

 State University of New York at Buffalo, J.D.

 U.S. Bankruptcy Court, Western District of New York

-Martha was selected, through a peer-review survey, for inclusion in The Best Lawyers in America© 2021 in the fields of Banking and Finance Law; Corporate Law; Mergers and Acquisitions Law; and Securitization and Structured Finance Law; and was also named the 2020 Mergers and Acquisitions Law “Lawyer of the Year” in Buffalo.
-Martha has been listed in Best Lawyers since 2012, and was named Banking and Finance Law “Lawyer of the Year” in Buffalo, NY, in 2017 and 2019.
+Martha was selected, through a peer-review survey, for inclusion in The Best Lawyers in America® 2022 in the fields of Banking and Finance Law; Corporate Law; Mergers and Acquisitions Law; and Securitization and Structured Finance Law.
+Martha has been listed in Best Lawyers since 2012, and was named a Buffalo, NY, Mergers and Acquisitions Law “Lawyer of the Year” in 2020, and Banking and Finance Law “Lawyer of the Year” in 2017 and 2019.

 Martha is a member of the American Bar Association (Business Law Section), the New York State Bar Association (Business Law Section) and the Erie County Bar Association (Banking Law, Corporation and Regulatory Compliance Committees).
 She is a member of the Upstate Venture Association of New York and the Smith College Club of Buffalo.
 She served as a contributing writer and a member of the Editorial Committee for the ABA’s recently published Model Stock Purchase Agreement with Commentary (Second Edition).
 She is a former member of the Board of Directors of the United Way of Buffalo and Erie County and the Advisory Council to the United Way Emerging Leaders Society.
 She is a past chairman of the Board of Trustees of Goodwill Industries of Western New York.